LosicLab/starchip/README.md

 Usage:

-	/path/to/StarChimPo/circles/circle_star.sh [Reads_threshold] [Subjects_threshold] star_dirs.txt [splice/nosplice]

-		[Reads_threshold] is the minimum read support required for a circleRNA.
-I.e. 5 [Subjects_threshold] is the minimum subjects support required I.e. 2 Where star_dirs.txt is a file with the full path to a star output directory on each line.
-These should be distinctive directories.
-Ie /path/to/star_subject1_run1/
-		the 4th argument should be the word 'splice' or 'nosplice' .  splice will cause the software to run splice analysis, generating information about the likely splices within each cRNA.
-This can take significant time.
-		This will output to the directory from which the script is run.
+	/path/to/starchimp/bin/starchimp-circles.pl star_dirs.txt parameters.txt

+	starchimp-circles is designed to work on a set of multiple samples (though it works fine on 1 sample). star_dirs.txt should have 1 full pathway to star output per line: ie /path/to/file1/star/
+		/path/to/file2/star/

 Software Dependencies:

-	R with the following packages: limma, edgeR
+	R with the following packages: limma, edgeR bedtools (>=2.24.0)

 Files Needed:

-	-
+	GTF file with the same chromosome naming conventions as your star alignments.

 Resources:

-	The default is to use 4 CPUs.
-This can be modified easily in the circle_star.sh script.
+	starchimp-circles can make use of multiple processors, modifiable in the paramters file.
 Run times vary and scale up with more samples.
 Expect at least 1 minute per sample.

 Output:

-	Count matrix: circRNA.cutoff[readthreshold]reads.[subjectthreshold]ind.countmatrix
+	Count matrixes :
+		raw cRNA backsplice counts: circRNA.cutoff[readthreshold]reads.[subjectthreshold]ind.countmatrix
+		limma adjusted (log2CPM) of above:
-	Info about each circRNA:  Circs[reads].[subjects].spliced.consensus
+		Maximum Linear Splices at Circular Loci: rawdata/linear.[readthreshold]reads.[subjectthreshold]ind.sjmax Info about each circRNA:
+		Consensus Information about Internal Splicing: Circs[reads].[subjects].spliced.consensus
+		Complete Gene Annotation:  circRNA.[readthreshold]reads.[subjectthreshold]ind.annotated
-	There are other files as well, but they are mostly useful only if you need to really dig into the data.
+		Consise Gene Annotation + Splice Type:  circRNA.[readthreshold]reads.[subjectthreshold]ind.genes There are other files as well stored in rawdata/ but they are mostly useful only if you need to really dig into the data.

-Known issues:

-	Haven't really dug into how well this utilizes paired-end data